 - How do I set up a review for the CEO?

-Reviews are always written by a person's manager, it's not yet possible to assign arbitrary reviewers.
+Reviews are always written by a person's manager, it's not yet possible to have the CEO participate without a manager.
 We'll implement this feature in the future, but there is no ETA yet.
 In the meantime, the best way to review a person who does not have a direct manager (for instance the CEO or president) is to enable the secondary reviewer feature, and assign a secondary reviewer to write the review.
 Learn more in the secondary reviewer documentation

-- Who can see the 360 degree feedback I write?
+- Who can see the 360º Feedback I write?